sunwoo-lyu/bassignment/README.md

 # TEST <br>
-the file you can test the request functions is located in
+the file you can test the required functions is located in
 - src/test/java/com/assignment/bearassignment/AtmOperationsTests.java